flaviup/nash/README.md

 TODO:
 - Undo and redo (most important)
-- Different font size styling in the same paragraph
 - Font selection and embedding
 - Epub link embedding
 - Epub embedding from url